 The Trade Organization SHOULD assign a liaison to OWASP.

 OWASP has a group that focuses on improving application security in trade organizations.
 The group collaborates via email and at OWASP events worldwide.
-We expect the liaison to monitor the list and participate as much as they care to.
-The organization can define their level of participation.
+OWASP expects the liaison to monitor the list and participate as much as they care to.
+The Trade Organization can define their level of participation.

-The Trade Organization SHOULD leverage OWASP by attending our events, using our materials, and asking our experts for help.
+The Trade Organization SHOULD leverage OWASP by attending events, using materials, and asking experts for help.

-OWASP has a lot to offer trade organizations.
-We have freely available tools, documents, guidelines, and standards.
-We have worldwide events that are open to everyone and all the presentations are recorded.
-Trade organizations are strongly encouraged to reach out to our experts with their questions, ideas, and even participate in projects.
+OWASP has a lot to offer to Trade Organizations.
+OWASP has freely available tools, documents, guidelines, and standards.
+OWASP has worldwide events that are open to everyone and all the presentations are recorded.
+Trade Organizations are strongly encouraged to reach out to OWASP’s experts with their questions, ideas, and even participate in projects.

 The Trade Organization SHOULD encourage interested members to participate in OWASP.

-Participation in OWASP projectsii is a fantastic way for members to share sector-specific knowledge which helps their colleagues, partners, suppliers and customers, and improves application security throughout the whole supply chain.
+Participation in OWASP projectsii is a fantastic way for your members to share sector-specific knowledge which helps their colleagues, partners, suppliers and customers, and improves application security throughout the whole supply chain.
 All OWASP projects are open to participation simply by joining a mailing list, asking what needs to be done, and volunteering.
 Helping with a project does not necessarily involve technical research or programming skills – many projects need assistance with design, testing, review, creating documentation and tutorials and promotion.
 Being a participant does not require membership.
 Participants may want to start a sector-specific OWASP project of their own and OWASP will help get this started.

 References